Culture of Saudi Arabia: Religious demography

 90% of the Saudi citizens are Sunni Muslims while 10% belong to Shia's school.
-80% of Shia’ are twelvers who live in the Eastern province of Saudi Arabia and Madinah.
-In Najran Province there are approximately 700,000 seveners Shia’.
+80% of Shia' are Twelvers who live in the Eastern province of Saudi Arabia and Medina.
+In Najran Province there are approximately 700,000 seveners Shia'.
 Moreover, the majority of expatriate in Saudi Arabia are Muslims.

 Islamic rituals in the community

-Unlike many other Muslim countries, Saudi Arabia has been following a strict version of Islam where for example, men and women are segregated in universities.
-Another example of the strict adherence to Islamic values can be seen in women who are required to wear the traditional ”abaya” (long, fully covered dress).
-However, women are no longer required to wear abayas in public but are required to dress modestly as a form of respecting the Saudi culture.
-Additionally, Saudi Arabia is the only Muslim country where shops and other public facilities are required to close during prayer time which takes place five times a day and employees and customers are sent off to pray.
-Thus, the "religious police" (also known as Haia or Mutaween), who patrol the streets "enjoining good and forbidding wrong" by enforcing dress codes, strict separation of men and women, attendance at prayer (salat) five times each day, the ban on alcohol, and other aspects of Sharia (Islamic law) or behavior it believes to be commanded by Islam.
-Cinema theatres were shut down in 1980, for example.
-However, Saudi Arabia has reopened cinema theaters since April 2018.
+Unlike many other Muslim countries, Saudi Arabia has been following a strict version of Islam.
+The Sharia (Islamic law) is enforced by the Committee for the Promotion of Virtue and the Prevention of Vice (also known as Haia or Mutaween), who patrol the streets "enjoining good and forbidding wrong".
+Rules include dress codes, strict separation of men and women, attendance at prayer (salat) five times each day, and a strict ban of alcohol, and segregation of men and women in universities.
+Saudi Arabia is the only Muslim country where shops and other public facilities are required to close during prayer time which takes place five times a day and employees and customers are sent off to pray.

+Women were required to wear the traditional "abaya" (long, fully covered dress).
+However, women are no longer required to wear abayas in public, but it's required to dress modestly as a form of respecting the Saudi culture.

+Cinema theatres were shut down in 1980, and it was reopened since April 2018.

 Calendar

-The kingdom uses not the international Gregorian calendar, but the lunar Islamic calendar, with the start of each lunar month determined not ahead of time by astronomical calculation, but only after the crescent moon is sighted by the proper religious authorities.
+The kingdom doesn't use the international Gregorian calendar, but the lunar Islamic calendar, with the start of each lunar month determined not ahead of time by astronomical calculation, but only after the crescent moon is sighted by the proper religious authorities.
 Civil workers in the governmental sector used to receive their salaries not according to the international Gregorian calendar, but the lunar Islamic calendar.
 However, the Gregorian calendar has been followed by many international companies operating in the country.
 Moreover, by 2016, a number of reforms took place in Saudi Arabia.
-One of them was to used to Gregorian calendar to pay for the civil servants.
+One of them was to use the Gregorian calendar to pay for the civil servants.
 This measure has been taken to reduce the governmental spending as employees have lost 11 payment days.